pcphoebe/Movie-Recommendation-System-Design/README.md

 **Description**

 This was a final group project for the Managing Data course.
 The project designs a Data Lake that would be used to create the system.
 While the system was not implemented, the system was carefully designed based on comparisons of various data infrastructure and databases.
+Public datasets, including Rotten Tomatoes movie reviews and New York Times movie reviews API, were found and would be utilized in this system.

 **Files**
 1. PDF slide deck describing the purpose of the system as well as design choices made